Kerala Lokayukta

-A Lokayukta of the state is appointed to office by the state Governor after consulting the committee consisting of State Chief Minister, Speaker of Legislative Assembly, Leader of Opposition, Chairman of Legislative Council and Leader of Opposition of Legislative Council and cannot be removed from office except for reasons specified in the Act and will serve the period of five years.
+A Lokayukta of the state is appointed to office by the state Governor after consulting the committee consisting of State Chief minister, Speaker of Legislative Assembly, Leader of the Opposition, Chairman of Legislative Council and Leader of Opposition of Legislative Council and cannot be removed from office except for reasons specified in the Act and will serve the period of five years.

 History and administration

-Kerala Lokayukta was formed on 15th November 1998 by the state Governor after the bill was signed by President of India.
+Kerala Lokayukta was formed on 15 November 1998 by the state Governor after the bill was signed by President of India.
 It resolved 34,662 cases out of 35,986 cases filed before it from the date of its formation.
-Every year November 15 is observed as Lokayukta Day in state.
+Every year 15 November is observed as Lokayukta Day in state.
 Till 2019 around 1320 cases were pending before it.

 Oath or affirmation

 Powers

 Kerala Lokayukta Act makes provision for the appointment of Lokayukta and authorities with certain functions with powers to enquire into complaints or other allegations against any officials mentioned in the Act for their actions mentioned in the Act.
 Kerala Lokayukta can only make recommendations to competent authority but can't enforce the punishment.